instructure/instructure-ui/packages/ui-breadcrumb/src/Breadcrumb/README.md

 ---
 <Guidelines>
   <Figure recommendation="yes" title="Do">
-    <FigureItem>Place Breadcrumb near the top of the page</FigureItem>
+    <Figure.Item>Place Breadcrumb near the top of the page</Figure.Item>
-    <FigureItem>Show hierarchy, not history</FigureItem>
+    <Figure.Item>Show hierarchy, not history</Figure.Item>
-    <FigureItem>Keep Breadcrumb titles short but descriptive</FigureItem>
+    <Figure.Item>Keep Breadcrumb titles short but descriptive</Figure.Item>
   </Figure>
   <Figure recommendation="no" title="Don't">
-    <FigureItem>Use Breadcrumb if you are taking users through a multi-step process</FigureItem>
+    <Figure.Item>Use Breadcrumb if you are taking users through a multi-step process</Figure.Item>
   </Figure>
 </Guidelines>
 ```